MichaelAndreyeshchev/Chord-peer-to-peer-protocol/README.md

 ```
 $ make clean
 ```
-# Running 8 nodes using the Makefile:
+# Running 8 nodes using the Makefile LOCALLY ONLY:
 ```
 $ make run
 ```